cchromak/FridgeMeal/README.md

 **Required Must-have Stories**

-* User login in to access favorite/personal recipes/results
-* User should be able to search recipes by ingredients
-* Recipe results should be sorted by relevance
+[x] User login in to access favorite/personal recipes/results [x] User should be able to search recipes by ingredients [x] Recipe results should be sorted by relevance
 * User should be able to see a more detailed description of each recipe
 * User should able to add personal recipes either public/private
 * User should be able to see a list of favorite/indivudal recipes

 **Optional Nice-to-have Stories**

-* friend system/profile
+[In Progress] friend system/profile
 * comment system
 * rating system
 * embedded video instructions